MicrosoftDocs/architecture-center/docs/solution-ideas/articles/globally-distributed-mission-critical-applications-using-cosmos-db-content.md

 ### Availability

-The availability of the Cosmos DB instance depends on a number of factors.
+The availability of the Cosmos DB instance depends on many factors.
 The greater the number of regions that Cosmos is replicated to, the greater the availability of the application.
 Each region contains all the data partitions of an Azure Cosmos DB container and can serve reads, by default.
 To increase the availability of the data layer, you can enable multi-region write.
-Doing this increases the availability of the data layer.
 You can also increase availability by employing weaker consistency levels and availability zones.

 When considering the above approach, if you achieve high availability on Azure Cosmos DB Automatic Failover, you're configuring your solution to keep the running application at its highest possible provided SLA.